Rurka Kalan

 Rurka Kalan is a village in the Tehsil Phillaur, Jalandhar, Punjab, India.
-Khurd and Kalan Persian language word which means small and Big respectively when two villages have same name then it is distinguished as Kalan means Big and Khurd means Small with Village Name.
+Khurd and Kalan are Persian language words which mean small and Big respectively when two villages have same name then it is distinguished as Kalan means Big and Khurd means Small with Village Name.

 Demographics

 According to the 2001 Census, Rurka Kalan has a population of 7,467 people.
 Rurka Kalan was incorporated as a village but due to population growth the size of the village is approaching that of a small town.

 Rurka Kalan has a significant number of families with the "Sandhu" surname.

 History

+Pre colonial era

+As per district gazetteer The villagers stated in 1904 that village was founded by migrated Sandhu Jats of majha as they mentioned they came here around 150 years ago from south Majha the exact date could be around 1750s.

 Colonial era

 Bachint Singh, also known as the King of Rurka Kalan, declared the village an independent state in 1929, in defiance of the British Raj.
 He formed a panchayat with the help of the village electorate and became sarpanch of the village.
 The regular armed forces and police were prohibited from entering the village until Bachint Singh was arrested.